How Can I Support My Student?

 2. What can my son or daughter do with his/her major?

 The college advises its students to major in subject areas that will interest and challenge them.
 While career goals are a consideration, the college seeks to actively educate the whole student.
 Students are encouraged to use the services of the Career Development Center, Academic Advisement and their faculty advisor early in their college careers to identify elective course work, extracurricular activities, volunteer experiences, and internships to practically test their career interests and apply their education.
 If a graduate can present an integrated background of both academic and practical experiences, he/she will be highly employable regardless of major.

 3. Knowing the tough grading policy, how will my child be able to compete with other students who graduate with higher grade point averages from other schools?

 Saint Anselm College has made a serious effort to cap grade inflation.
 This philosophy reflects our belief in a rigorous academic program based on fairness, equality, and ethics.
 The college actively promotes and markets these high standards to employers and graduate/professional schools.
 However, grades are only one factor to consider when evaluating the qualifications of a potential candidate.
 The primary thing employers seek is experience.
 Once again, it is important that students develop themselves beyond their academic program through practical and leadership experiences.
 Many of our graduates tend to pursue opportunities with organizations who seek individuals with broad skills and training and place less of an emphasis on grades as an indicator of success in the workplace.

 4. Are internships available?

 The college offers a wide range of internships in business and industry, human services, and governmental agencies.
+The CDC supports students in their searches for both credit and non-credit bearing internships.
 Students may obtain academic credit for internships as rising juniors or as current seniors.
 Students wishing to pursue internships for credit are encouraged to speak with their faculty advisor regarding departmental requirements.
-The Career Development Center maintains information regarding various paid and non-paid experiential options and provide advice to students seeking to identify their interests and choices.
+The Career Development Center maintains information regarding various paid and non-paid experiential options and provides advice to students seeking to identify their interests and choices.